Programmers and Teachers:

 How the Calculator Works

-The calculator on this page uses symbolic calculations to return the result of your inputted summation.
+The JS-native CAS uses symbolic computation to return the result of your inputted summation.
 It is symbolic because it treats n as a symbol and fully expands the summation.
+Essentially, it is following the same steps that we would if calculating by hand.

 Once the summation is expanded, it plugs the lower and upper series limits into the expanded summation.
-The expression is simplified into the resulting number and send back to this page.
+The expression is then simplified into the resulting number.
+If the number is a decimal, it is rounded to the fourth decimal place.
+Then, the answer is formatted into LaTeX (a math rendering/markup language) and displayed in the answer area.